How to Prepare for Divorce: Divorce Advice for Stay-At-Home Moms

 Related post: The Best Kept Secret of Mediation

 When selecting an attorney for your case, do not go with the lowest cost solution.
 Someone who specializes in family law may cost more on an hourly basis but will be much more knowledgeable about the relevant laws for your case.
 Also, they are likely going to be more efficient in handling your case.
 Thus, a higher hourly rate does not necessarily mean a higher overall cost.

 When engaging an attorney, start by asking for recommendations from friends and professionals in your life.
 Here are some questions to ask at your first appointment:

-A divorce can be a difficult time for any family, but communication is important.
+A divorce can be a stressful time for any family, but communication is essential.
 Children need to understand that they aren't responsible for what is taking place.
 They also need to realize that both parents love them and want to be a part of their lives.
 This can help children to deal with the many changes that will take place with a divorce.